 Practical skills will be further developed through lab-based workshops.
 Specific practical exercises are set to support students' development of skills with powerful interactive data analysis package.

 - Blended learning:

 Using the University’s VLE and online tools to deliver content, assessment and feedback, to encourage active learning, and to enhance student engagement and learning experience.

 On successful completion of this module the student should be able to:

-[LO3] develop programming expertise in data manipulation and presentation for data analysis.
+[LO3] Develop substantial programming practical skills to solve research or real world problems in data manipulation and presentation for data analysis independently.

-[LO5] demonstrate skills for integrative reasoning, problem-solving and critical thinking.
+[LO5] Demonstrate higher order skills for integrative reasoning, problem-solving and critical thinking.

-The module will be assessed by a practical piece of coursework (70%) and a 1.5-hour unseen examination (30%).
+The module will be assessed by a practical piece of coursework (100%).

 The coursework is designed mainly to assess the practical aspects of the module.